JMPerez/jmperez.github.com/source/_posts/2013/2013-12-19-embeddable-widget.md

 ## Embeddable code

 These widgets are meant to be easy to add to any site.
 And the style and functionality of the widget shouldn't be affected by that from the page in which it is being embedded.

-Thus, a natural solution for this problem is to use `iframe`s.
-The iframe can be included directly, or appended through a Javascript code.
+A natural solution for this problem is to use `iframe`s.
+The iframe can be included directly, or injected using a snippet of Javascript code.
 Using the Javascript code has several advantages:

 - It can expose an API to manipulate the widget and subscribe to events triggered by it more naturally (more on that later).